 When CloseView is installed, it takes up at least 40K of randomaccess memory (RAM).
 If you're using it with color on a Macintosh II, CloseView can take up as much as 330K.
-If you need that memory, remove CloseView when you aren't using it.
+If you need that space, remove CloseView when you aren't using it.
 Follow these steps.

 - 1. Make sure the System Folder containing CloseView is visible. - 2.
-Open the System Folder by selecting its icon and choosing Open from the File menu, or by double-clicking the System Folder icon. - 3.
-Drag the CloseView icon out of the System Folder. - 4.
-Restart your Macintosh.
+Open the System Folder by selecting its icon and choosing Open from the File menu, or by simply double-clicking the System Folder icon. - 3.
+Drag the CloseView icon out of the System Folder.